 The deep cultural, religious, and linguistic character, along with a common history shared by members of the SAARC necessitates increased cooperation and concord in matters arising from social, political and economic affairs.
-A framework among the SAARC nations for dealing with the refugees in a more humane manner, and to ensure that the burden does not fall on one nation alone, would help in fulfilling the objectives laid down in the UDHR, which calls for giving a dignified living to each individual safeguarding their means to a better life.
+A framework among the SAARC nations for dealing with the migrants in a way more civilised manner to guarantee that the burden does not fall on one nation alone, would help in fulfilling the objectives laid down in the UDHR, which calls for giving a dignified living to each individual safeguarding their means to a better life.